-So, then, the Senna movie has gone down a storm – and rightly so.
+So, then, the Senna movie and RUSH have gone down a storm – and rightly so.
 Not to put too fine a point on it, things were simply more exciting then.
 The circuits were bumpy, the cars more raw, the characters more extrovert and the onboard footage, from beside the driver’s head with skid plate sparks and turbo flashes all around – from a different world.

 So what is the greatest motor racing movie of all time?